Directed polymers in a random environment: a review of the phase transitions: A brief historical overview.

 The analogue of \eqref{LPPGUE} for the directed polymer model:

 (the argument $(0,0)$ in $Z_n^\beta(0,0)$ denotes that the path starts and ends at $0$) was achieved later through \cite{COSZ14, OSZ14, BCR13} for an integrable polymer model, known as the log-gamma polymer.
 This model was introduced by Sepp\"al\"ainen \cite{S12} where the disorder $\omega$ has a log-gamma distribution.
 Analogous results have also been obtained for a semi-discrete, Brownian polymer model, called the O'Connell-Yor polymer \cite{OY01, OC12}.
+The analogue of \eqref{LPPAiry}, i.e.